knopflerfish/knopflerfish.org/htdocs/readme.txt

-Knopflerfish 2.0 ALPHA
+Knopflerfish 2.0 BETA
 ----------------------

   This is a pre release of Knopflerfish 2.0 with part of the OSGi R4 specification implemented.

-  The framework will run and handles bundles with the new manifest format.
-  However, everything is not implemented yet.
+  Some of the optional features are not yet implemented and there are some known bugs.

   Here follows a breakdown of what has been changed and what is still pending.